-Some NHS autism diagnostic teams are experienced in recognising a PDA profile of ASD (please remember that diagnostic terminology may vary and that demand avoidance may occur for different reasons).
+Some NHS autism diagnostic teams are experienced in recognising a PDA profile of autism (please remember that diagnostic terminology may vary, and that demand avoidance may occur for different reasons).

 Make an appointment with your GP to say that you think your child may be autistic.
 Submit the information that you’ve collated along with a letter requesting that your child is referred for an assessment.
 The pathway varies regionally but may include a referral to a Paediatrician, Child and Mental Health Service (CAMHS) or a Child Development Centre (CDC).

-If your referral is accepted you may need to attend further appointments to help the professionals involved to determine if onward referral to the ASD diagnostic team is appropriate.
-It’s during this stage of the process that you may face some obstacles if your local services aren’t experienced in the PDA profile of ASD – for more info please see Identifying PDA and you may need to redirect everyone involved to the information you provided at the start of the process.
+If your referral is accepted, you may need to attend further appointments to help the professionals involved to determine if onward referral to the autism diagnostic team is appropriate.
+It’s during this stage of the process that you may face some obstacles if your local services don’t have experience of a PDA profile of autism – for more info please see Identifying & Assessing PDA and you may need to redirect everyone involved to the information you provided at the start of the process.
 This stage can be time consuming and involve numerous appointments.

-If your request for a referral is refused, ask to be provided in writing with the reasons why your child did not meet the criteria for onward referral.
+If your request for a referral is refused, ask for it to be provided in writing with the reasons why your child did not meet the criteria for onward referral.
 Understanding the exact reasons why your referral has been refused can help you to prepare a case for the decision to be reconsidered as detailed at the end of this page.

 2. Referral to NHS specialist or Independent Diagnostic Centre